Blocktopus/blocktopus-guard/README.md

 # Blocktopus Sample Crowdsale

-The Solidity library that enables Token Sales to automate their KYC proces by using the [Blocktopus](https://blocktopus.io) platform.
+The Solidity library that enables Token Sales to automate their KYC process by using the [Blocktopus](https://blocktopus.io) platform.

 ## How to use it